 I am convinced — by research and years of teaching — if a student were to enter a practice session with a focused goal concerning pitch, he or she would be better able to comprehend the principles of just intonation and apply those principles to their tasks promptly and significantly earlier in their developmental process.
 To be successful, daily intonation practice is imperative.
 It is the quality rather than quantity of practice that is the clearer predictor of performance success (Willamon, 2000, p.
 355).
 Pitch irregularity still occurs consistently for students who play along with a drone because they often present no real attempt to adjust with the drone because they have never been made aware of the change required.

 A predecessor to this project is an older method of daily horn fundamentals practice by Christopher Leuba, a former principal horn of the Chicago Symphony.
-While the “Leuba Routine” has fallen out of current pedagogical practice, my experience of practicing it daily (initially introduced to me by Jack Herrick) led me to build upon Leuba’s principle of teaching intonation through intervallic relationships and recognition.
+While the “Leuba Routine” has fallen out of current pedagogical practice, my experience of practicing it daily led me to build upon Leuba’s principle of teaching intonation through intervallic relationships and recognition.
+There are many alternative versions of the Leuba Routine.
+What I wish to share with you starts with the initial approach taught to me by my mentor, Jack Herrick.
 While the theory of the routine is not cognitively simple, they are not technically difficult.